DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ have 100% of this market, but it's going to be very different.
 This probably\
     \ deserves a whole separate discussion, but yeah, there is a difference depending\
     \ on where you're based.
 If you're raising capital from investors, it matters\
-    \ how it looks in terms of startups and the capital available."
+    \ how it looks in terms of startup scene and the capital available."
   sec: 3246
   time: '54:06'
   who: Elena